isomerpages/govtech-corp/media/technews/_posts/2019-07-01-post-Practical applications of artificial intelligence.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="Practical applications of artificial intelligence (AI)" src="/images/technews/Practical_applications_of_artificial_intelligence_1.jpg">
 </div>
-<h3>From social insurance transactions to municipal services, experts from China and Sweden discussed practical use cases for AI on the first day of GovTech’s Digital Government Exchange 2019.</h3>
+<p>From social insurance transactions to municipal services, experts from
+China and Sweden discussed practical use cases for AI on the first day of GovTech’s Digital Government Exchange 2019.</p>
 <p>A city is like a living, breathing creature—steel and concrete buildings
 make up its bones, transportation networks comprise its circulatory system, and people are its muscles, making things happen.
 While the ‘bodies’ of